wangit124/Hackeye.io/README.md

   1. Render project modules faster and prevent page from freezing between transitions
   2. Adapt project for mobile and cross-platform capabilities including multiple browsers
-  3. Create modals for each project module to display more detailed metadata including instructions, image slides, etc.
+  3. Create modals for each project module to display instructions, and more images

 ### Works best on Chrome browser!
 [LAUNCH HERE!](https://hackeye-io.herokuapp.com)